Odobenocetops: Tusks

 In addition to the unique shape of the skull, Odobenocetops is most easily distinguished from other cetacean by the presence of a pair of asymmetric tusks composed entirely of dentine.
 These tusks are housed by large processes, known as the alveolar sheaths, formed by the premaxilla, which are directed back- and downwards at a 60° angle from the horizontal plane of the skull.
 Such a tusk is only known in a single other cetacean, the extant narwhal, in which they are also asymmetric.
 However, in narwhals the tusk is implanted in the left maxilla, whereas the tusk in Odobenocetops originates in the right premaxilla.
 The tusks in these two genera are therefore not homologous, and the occurrence of tusks in Odobenocetops is a convergence with narwhals.
 In the holotype of Odobenocetops peruvianus both tusks are incomplete.
-Based on the preserved elements it is estimated that the longer, right tusk meassured between 45-55 cm in length.
+Based on the preserved elements it is estimated that the longer, right tusk measured between 45-55 cm in length.
 The left tusk was notably smaller, being estimated at no more than 20 cm long and possibly entirely contained in the premaxillary process.
 Following the discovery of O. leptodon, Muizon speculated that both tusks could have obtained larger sizes in other individuals.
 This however would require additional specimens to corroborate the hypothesis.
-The second skull, described by Muinzon in 1999, differs significantly from the 1993 skull despite being found in the same horizon.
+The second skull, described by Muizon in 1999, differs significantly from the 1993 skull despite being found in the same horizon.
 Unlike the drastic size difference between the left and right tusk of the type specimen, the tusks of the second specimen were both mostly symmetrical and short.
 Rather than taking this as evidence for an additional species, Muizon suggests that this skull may have belonged to a female individual displaying sexual dimorphism.
 This is supported by the dimorphism seen in modern narwhals, in which only males possess the iconic tusk while most females lack them.
 The pulp cavity of the elongated tusk was 23 cm long, indicating that it grew continuously.
 The short tusk also appeared to still be growing, even if at a much slower speed.